gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

 Here CSS ordered elements one by one, start from the **Main Axis** and put them horizontally according to its direction which is by default is the row(horizontal direction).

-So,this is the most basic usage of flexbox, now let's play with the direction of flex:
+So,this is the most basic usage of flexbox, now let's play with the properties of flex:

+## Properties for the Parent (flex container)

+### flex-direction

  **row** (default)
 ```css